David Leffell: Yale Medical Group

-Leffell has held successive leadership positions in the clinical practice at Yale since 1996.
-The group practice currently includes more than 900 full-time Yale School of Medicine faculty physicians who practice in more than 60 locations throughout the state of Connecticut.
-Leading a team of operations and strategic executives he focused on developing a patient-centered approach in a large, complex specialty organization.
+Leffell has held leadership positions in the clinical practice at Yale since 1996.
+Leading a team of operations and strategic executives he focused on developing a patient-centered approach.
 In addition to overseeing a major branding initiative (converting the Yale faculty practice to the Yale Medical Group) and professionalizing the business operations of the organization, he spearheaded initiatives focused on enhanced patient service and integration of clinical research and clinical trials with the clinical practice.
 Leffell also oversaw the development of the medical billing compliance program and initiated the first program for faculty on the "Business of Medicine".
-Stephen Rimar, MD, who helped develop the program published one of the first textbooks of its kind based on the multidisciplinary lectures intended to provide practicing clinicians with fundamental knowledge of business.
+Stephen Rimar who helped develop the program published one of the first textbooks of its kind based on the multidisciplinary lectures intended to provide practicing clinicians with fundamental knowledge of business.
 In 2010, with colleagues at Yale New Haven Hospital, he led the selection of Epic as the electronic medical record for Yale School of Medicine and the Yale New Haven Health System.
 Leffell reported on the effort in the CEO Newsletter of the Yale Medical Group.
 Leffell also believes that the cost/value paradox of academic medical centers is sustainable but requires thoughtful change.
 The centers, which represent huge capital investment, will always be the high cost providers of healthcare but will also be the source of cost-reducing innovation in medical care.
-The essay The Ostrich and the Wolf appeared in a communication to the faculty and staff of the Yale Medical Group.
+The essay "The Ostrich and the Wolf" appeared in a communication to the faculty and staff of the Yale Medical Group.